(No ratings)

 There are many benefits to robotic surgery, both for the patient and the surgeon.
 Robotic surgery allows for more precise movements and increased control during very delicate surgical procedures.
 This makes performing surgery accurately much easier for surgeons and reduces fatigue.
 The smaller 'hand' of the robot can enter the body via a much smaller opening, which reduces the risk of infection and scarring and leads to a faster recovery.
 The robotic hands also contain tiny moveable cameras among their tools, giving surgeons a much closer view of the procedure than would be possible with traditional surgery.

-Dr. Puneeta Ramachandra, MD graduated from UMDNJ-Robert Wood Johnson Medical School.
+Dr. Puneeta Ramachandra, MD graduated from UMDNJ-Robert Wood Johnson Medical School in 2006.
 She completed residency at University of Connecticut Affiliated Hospitals.
-She is certified by the American Board of Urology/Pediatric Urology American Board of Urology and has a state license in California.
+She is certified by the American Board of Urology and has a state license in Delaware.

 Residency: University of Connecticut Affiliated Hospitals